How Your Small Backyard Deck Could Feel This Peaceful

 Natural Wood Benefits

-• Warm, organic feel
+• Warm, organic feel connects you with nature

-• Natural aging process adds character
+• Natural aging process adds character over time

-• Can be stained in peaceful colors
+• Can be stained in peaceful colors that suit your style

-• Familiar, comfortable texture
+• Familiar, comfortable texture under bare feet

 Natural Wood Drawbacks